Periodontics in Grande Prairie

 Dr. Greg Broyde (BSc, DDS) was born & raised in Edmonton.
 He has an undergraduate degree in Pharmacology and a Doctorate in Dental Surgery.
 After completing his degree, Dr. Broyde moved to Calgary to practice dentistry for 4 years.

 Dr. Greg Broyde has always been passionate about offering patients the best treatment.
 He also believes in informing patients extensively about the dental treatments they are about to receive while still creating a comfortable doctor-patient environment.
-His passion for offering world-class dental care to well-informed patients inspired him to open his own clinic – WestGPDental in Grande Prairie.
+His passion for offering world-class dental care to well-informed patients inspired him to open his own Dental Clinic in Grande Prairie (WestGPDental).
 Click here to learn more about Dr. Broyde.

 Howdy!
 I'm Dr. Gregory Broyde